braziljs/eloquente-javascript/10_modules.md

 Structuring programs is one of the subtler aspects of programming.
 Any nontrivial piece of functionality can be modeled in various ways.

-Good program design is subjective—there are trade-offs involved, and matters of taste.
-The best way to learn the value of well structured design is to read or work on a lot of programs and notice what works and what doesn't.
+Good program design is subjective—there are trade-offs involved and matters of taste.
+The best way to learn the value of well-structured design is to read or work on a lot of programs and notice what works and what doesn't.
 Don't assume that a painful mess is "just the way it is".
 You can improve the structure of almost everything by putting